Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Cleveland and its opponents have combined to score more than 47 points in four of eight games this season.
+- Cleveland's games have gone over 47 points in four of eight chances this season.

-- The combined points per game average of the two teams, 50.4, is 3.4 points above Sunday's over/under.
+- Sunday's over/under is 3.4 points lower than the two team's combined 50.4 points per game average.

-- The 42.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47 over/under in this contest.
+- These two squads combine to surrender 42.8 points per game, 4.2 fewer than this contest's over/under.

 - In 2020, games involving the Browns have averaged a total of 47.3 points, 0.3 more than the set total in this contest.